Heartbroken family's wait over cause of young mum's death

 Jynelle Courtney Northover, 28, the mother of a 7-year-old daughter, was found dead in a Hamilton home in mid-June.

-Police said last month tht it appeared she had died from a non-violent death.
+Police said last month that it appeared she had died from a non-violent death.

 Waikato police detective senior sergeant Stephen Ambler said at the time that "she had no injuries.
 There's been no violence in relation to her death, not a single injury on her body recorded.
 There's no apparent reason for her to die."